Putting Your Baby to Sleep When They’re Sick

 Tip #9

-Lay them down awake for bedtime as you previously have done, follow your daily nap schedule/wake windows, and get back to normal!
+Lay them down awake for bedtime as you previously have done, follow your daily nap schedule/wake windows, and go back to the basics.
 It may take a few days, or they might catch right on!
 The key is to be consistent once they are feeling better!
-Consistency equals safety, security, and is the true secret to great baby sleep.
+Consistency equals safety, security, and that is the true secret to great baby sleep.

 During travels and sickness, of course things change, but the best thing you can do is get right back on it!